 Generational differences make for interesting hurdles regarding marketing strategy and tactics.
-This fact is being made clearer as Generation Z comes of age and joins the consumer class.
-With this cohort’s increasing buying power comes even more glaring differences with Generation Y (Millennials) that were being overlooked.
-It’s the fact that even the public is torn on whether or not these two generations are different that forms the basis for today’s article.
+This fact is being made clearer as Generation Z ages and joins the consumer class.
+With this cohort's increasing buying power comes even more glaring differences with Generation Y (Millennials) that were being overlooked.
+The fact that even the public is torn on whether or not these two generations are different forms the basis for today's article.

 One researcher found a nearly even split in opinion on this matter.
 When asked if marketing tactics would work equally well on both age groups, 56% of respondents said yes, while 44% said no. In research terms, that's as good as a 50/50 split.
 And if the public can't tell the difference, what's a marketer to do?

 As part of your Market Segmentation, "Generation" is as much a driver for a buyer's purchasing decision as might be geography, income, and many other attributes that make up the buyer persona.
 You do have those defined for your marketing campaigns, right?
-Without a defined buyer persona or target customer demographics, you will be unable to personalize your messaging.
+You cannot personalize your messaging without a defined buyer persona or target customer demographics.

 Before we get into it, let's be sure everybody is on the same page with who is included in each generation we're talking about.
 And since we're dealing with research and marketing, we'll go with the Pew Research Center's definition of each generation's age range:

 Generation Z — 22 & under (Gen Z has no bottom range set as of 2019)